dlab-berkeley/sas-intro/slides/slides.md

 In this example, `mylib` is a variable representing the `path/to/dir` location

-Note that `libref` names can only be 8 character long
+Note that `libref` names can only be 8 character long and should appear before any references are made to it in your program

+## DATA Step

 ```
 data mylib.example;